Cosmosphere International SciEd Center & Space Museum

 Hutchinson, KS | cosmo.org

 Sleeping, eating and going to the bathroom are a bit different in space.
-Learn what it’s like to live in space, and see astronaut food!
+Learn what it’s like to live in space and see astronaut food!
 Discover the science of orbit and how to become an astronaut.
 LOXIC (Liquid Nitrogen Ice Cream) is a great culminating activity.

 Students take a trip back in time to the 1930s lab of Dr. Robert Goddard, the father of modern rocketry.
-This interactive show — packed with some explosive surprises — uses live demonstrations on a journey through the history of rockets.
+This interactive show uses live demonstrations on a journey through the history of rockets.
 Students in grades K-2 will build and launch straw rockets, testing different methods to achieve the farthest flight.
 Grades 3-12 will build and test air rockets.

 Space Agriculture (3-12)